maiziezhoulab/LabReadMe/ACCRE Quick Start/ACCRE Storage Management.md

 As the LIO system is designed for handling a large total size of data, but not a large number of individual files, it is recommended to archive the directories that contain a large number of small files into a single compressed file (e.g., `tar -czf your_data.tar.gz your_data/`) befor copying.

+***IMPORTANT:*** Please check the md5check.out under the target directory to see if any files failed to pass the MD5 check before deleting the original files!

 ```
 #!/bin/bash
 #